Skip to content

 This part of the CyberGhost vs NordVPN battle is a bit tricky for CyberGhost.
 For years, CyberGhost built its reputation on a big server fleet that often included heavily censored countries that were – and still are – populated with virtual servers for preserving security.

-One thing where CyberGhost failed to impress its user base is bypassing censorship.
+One thing where CyberGhost failed to impress its user base is in bypassing censorship.
 To be honest, this provider has had problems in China for years at this point, and with no obfuscation technology in place, it’s impossible to use it in China.

 Needless to say, NordVPN WINS this round easily with its ability to work in China and other censored countries.
 It’s also a great choice if you’re looking to access sites blocked by your school.
 CyberGhost, unfortunately, cannot compete.